thirdtank/brut/brutrb.com/roadmap.md

 ## More Complete Web Features

-* Content security policy doens't allow for hashes, which can be limiting in some situations.
-I want everyone to be running with a CSP, so it has to be configurable to some degree.
+* Content security policy is all or nothing.
+You can bring stuff in via CDN without disabling the feature entirely.
+I want everyone using CSP, but it needs to be more configurable.
 * Websockets, server-push, etc. should be possible or at least have a recipe.
 * Learn more about importmaps.